-- 1. Navigate to your vSphere Web Client using your management workstation, ensure that your downloaded OVA/OVF files are accessible on this machine and then connect to your vCenter Server. - 2.
-From the vSphere Web Client dashboard, select Hosts and Clusters.
+- 1. Navigate to your vSphere Client using your management workstation, ensure that your downloaded OVA/OVF files are accessible on this machine and then connect to your vCenter Server. - 2.
+From the vSphere Client interface, navigate to Hosts and Clusters. - 3.
+Right-click on the target ESXi Host Server and select Deploy OVF Template. - 4.
+In the Deploy OVF Template window, on the Select source step, select the Local File radio button and click Browse.